Increase Your Hotel Bookings with These Digital Marketing Strategies

 Hotels cater to several sets of audience pools at the same time.
 This makes hotel marketing a little more challenging.
 Additionally, large overall hotel inventory coupled with new alternatives such as Airbnb further adds to the growing competition.
 In a generic hotel SWOT analysis, the biggest opportunity always is that a large chunk of small and mid-sized hotels across the globe is still operating in a traditional style.
 Adopting digital marketing strategies specifically to increase hotel bookings will be the differentiator – it will be a strength for those who adopt these strategies and a threat for those who don’t.
-Progressive and tech-savvy hotels can certainly increase their hotel bookings in 2020 with these marketing strategies in 2020.
+Progressive and tech-savvy hotels can certainly increase their hotel bookings with these marketing strategies.

 Components of a successful digital marketing strategy for hotels

 A good digital marketing strategy, just like any corporate or SBU-level strategy begins with the current status analysis and future state envisioning.
 Further, based on the gap analysis, a digital strategy roadmap is designed.
 So, it’s important for hotels to know the category they represent and who their target audience is.
 For hotels, unlike many other businesses, creating an ideal buyer persona can be challenging because they cater to a wide range of audiences based on demographic segmentation.
 Hence, hotels must have several strategies in place for different audience pools.
 For example, If necessary, a hotel may need to split their audiences into two, three, or even four separate campaigns to ensure they’re sending the right message to the right prospect based on various criteria such as income targeting, age group, etc.